codeonlyjs/website/content/guide/apiTemplates.md

 ### event {#InputOptions#event}

-The name of the event (usually "change" or "input") to trigger the input binding
+The name of the event (usually "change" or "input") to trigger the input binding.
+If not specified, "input" is used.

 ```ts